Attendance Policy

 Policy

 TC will contact parents/carers on the same day of an unexplained student absence.
 This supports student safety and wellbeing.
-TC currently prefers the use of automated email correspondence and/or text messages on the day of an unexplained absence.
+TC uses automated email correspondence and/or text messages on the day of an unexplained absence.
 TC needs to know when and why a child is absent, and parents/carers need to know if their child is not at school.
 Prompt communication also promotes daily school attendance.

 Implementation